 The District has a solid financial foundation because of effective financial planning and management by District staff under the policies and strategic plan established by the Board of Commissioners.
 The District is committed to sustaining a sound financial position that ensures the District's ability to successfully respond to future and current challenges.
-Financial planning, budgeting, and water ratemaking activities are critical to plan for future capital improvements and to ensure the reliable distribution of a clean safe water supply.
+The proposed budget, ratemaking activities, and financial planning are critical in establishing a comprehensive operating budget and evaluating future capital improvements required to ensure the reliable distribution of a clean safe water supply.